graphile/crystal/postgraphile/website/postgraphile/config.md

 ### `makePgConfigs`

-This simple function will take a PostgreSQL connection string and a list of schemas and will return an array containing a configuration object suitable for inclusion in `pgConfigs`.
+This simple function will take a PostgreSQL connection string and a list of schemas (and, optionally, a superuser connection string for watch mode) and will return an array containing a configuration object suitable for inclusion in `pgConfigs`.

 :::info